Memo To 2022 Candidates Who Were Unsuccessful In The General ElectionPosted in Main

 The Hawaii Campaign Spending Commission (“Commission”) would like to recognize your efforts in the 2022 General Election to serve the State of Hawaii and/or its counties.
 The following guidance is to assist you with understanding what your next steps are as a candidate.

 I. REPORTING REQUIREMENTS

 The next report is the Final Election Period Report which is due no later than 11:59 p.m.
-Hawaiian standard time on Thursday, December 3, 2020.
-The report will cover the period from October 20, 2020 through November 3, 2020 (unless you informed the Commission that you would not spend or receive more than $1,000 for which your reporting period would then be from January 1, 2020 through November 3, 2020).
-For partial public funding candidates receiving public funds in the general election, you must also file the Expenditures of Public Funds Report by Thursday, December 3, 2020.
+Hawaiian standard time on Thursday, December 8, 2022.
+The report will cover the period from October 25, 2022 through November 8, 2022 (unless you informed the Commission that you would not spend or receive more than $1,000 for which your reporting period would then be from January 1, 2022 through November 8, 2022).
+For partial public funding candidates, you must also file the Expenditures of Public Funds Report by Thursday, December 8, 2022.
 Failure to timely file these reports will likely result in fines.

-If your committee has a surplus or deficit, you must continue to file reports on the Candidate Filing System until the surplus has been spent (see Part II) or the deficit has been cleared and a request to terminate has been approved by Commission staff (see Part IV).
-Please contact the Commission to obtain the applicable reporting schedule or visit our website after the November 3rd General Election to obtain the applicable reporting schedule for reports due beyond the December 3, 2020 deadline.
+If your committee has a surplus or deficit, you must continue to file reports on the candidate filing system until the surplus has been spent (see Part II) or the deficit has been cleared and a request to terminate has been approved by Commission staff (see Part IV).
+Please visit the Commission website after the November 8th General Election to obtain the applicable reporting schedule for reports due beyond the December 8, 2022 deadline.

 If you currently have no surplus or deficit and would like to terminate your registration with the Commission, you can file the Final Election Period Report (and the Expenditures of Public Funds Report for partial public funding candidates) early and follow the steps in Part IV for terminating your registration.